How can we accept God's violence?

 Lamentations and the Tears of the World, p.22

-When neither the reporter nor God responds to Daughter Zion's first cry, she interrupts the reporter a second time.
+When neither the reporter nor God responds to Daughter Zion's first cry, she interrupts the reporter again just two verses later.

 "Look, LORD, and consider,